Emily97/NatureOfCode/02_Vectors/Vectors01/README.md

 	createCanvas(640, 360);
 }
 ```
 In the draw function the background is set so that gets drawn each time the loop is run.
 The if statement is needed so that the ball doesnt leave the canvas.
-The ball bounces off the edges of the canvas and the speed doesnt change due to other forces acting on it.
+The ball bounces off the edges of the canvas and the speed doesnt change due to no forces acting on it.

 ```js
 function draw() {